Tableau's Pace of Innovation

 Answer questions of your data with expanded visual analytics capabilities.
 Many of these visual analytics features came from our user driven Ideas Forum.
 Treemaps now show hierarchical data, by introducing borders around the first level of grouping.
 And you can put totals and subtotals where you want them: top or bottom, left or right.

 Additionally, you can now match label colors to mark colors for at-a-glance understanding.
 Optimize the axis range for analysis by fixing one end of your axis.
-And when using non-default colors, your most recent choices automatically display in the color drop-down control.

 Data can be messy.
 Clean it up with new data prep enhancements.
 Tableau can automatically detect sub-tables and convert them to connection-friendly tables with Tableau’s Data Interpreter.
 Craft the ideal data source: sort columns and rows, edit column names, and create calculations directly in the data grid.
 Quickly search and change a field’s data type with the updated data pane.